 Once you and your committee are satisfied, make the contract ready for faculty signatures.
 Once both members sign, you will be filed!

-Keep a copy of your contract in the Google folder so you can expand/refine it.
+Keep a copy of your contract in the Google Drive folder so you can expand/refine it.
 You will revise your contract on the Hub at least once during the year.

 At this point, you will likely want to do flesh out your initial schedule so that you have a benchmark every two weeks for the first two months, and monthly goals for the rest of the academic year.
 You really want to spend some time on the schedule—it will help everyone involved know if you're on track or not, and it will allow you to break up the project into manageable chunks.